Josephine Butler (activist): Activism and career

-Butler was co-chair of Friends of Meridian Hill, a group dedicated to rehabilitating Meridian Hill Park in northwest DC.
-In 1994 she introduced President Bill Clinton at an Earth Day speech in the park.
+Butler was co-chair of Friends of Meridian Hill, a group dedicated to rehabilitating Meridian Hill Park in northwest D.C.
+In 1994, she introduced President Bill Clinton at an Earth Day speech in the park.
 Clinton later awarded Butler the National Partnership-Leadership Award.
-The next year she organized an Earth Day parade of 4,000 people to the United States Capitol, where she addressed a crowd of 250,000.
+The following year, she organized an Earth Day parade of 4,000 people to the United States Capitol, where she addressed a crowd of 250,000.

 Personal

 Butler married Jack Brown.
 They divorced, and she took up the last name Butler.

 Death

 Butler died at Medlink Hospital in Washington, D.C., on March 29, 1997.

 Legacy

-Josephine Butler Parks Center was named in honor of her life and legacy.
+Josephine Butler Parks Center was named to honor her life and legacy.